• Skip to main content

 After working on our holster draws, we moved on to target transitions.
 Here, Kawa talked about the 3/4, 1/4 rule, where one is taught to transition quickly to another target for the first 3/4's of their movement, and as one is about to get their sights on target, they should slow down slightly to ensure an accurate shot.

 Kawa then focused on moving and shooting, –the Pistol 2 section of his class.
-Here, he taught students how to properly bend their knees to act as shock absorbers and how to point our toes in the direction we are moving.
+Here, he taught students how to properly bend their knees to act as shock absorbers and how to point their toes in the direction we are moving.

 To practice moving and shooting, he put us through several drills.